senorMk/senorMk/README.md

 **Senior Software Engineer & Engineering Lead** · Fintech & Payments

-I build production lending, investment, and payments systems — and lead the teams that ship them.
+I build production systems that scale — and lead the teams that ship them.

 ---